 Below, we are going to discuss in detail the Sitecore CLI.

-Please follow the below steps for installation.
+Follow the below given steps for installation:

 If you have not already done CLI, install Sitecore Management Services.

-Open a terminal with administrator privileges.
+Open a terminal that comes with administrator privileges.

 dotnet nuget add source -n Sitecore https://sitecore.myget.org/F/sc-packages/api/v3/index.json